RealityRipple/CookiePage/README.md

-# View Cookies
+# CookiePage

-View Cookies is a Pale Moon extensions to show all cookies belonging to the current page.
+CookiePage is a Pale Moon extensions to show all cookies belonging to the current page.

 #### Supports
  * Pale Moon [25.0a1pre - 28.*]